cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 2. Setup and teardown codes are part of test case execution so it's easier to detect any issues and it's much easier to maintain and assess test performance.
 3. It's much easier to create more versatile and reusable test fixture that can be parametrized.
 As the setup code is called explicitly, it's much easier to pass parameters that will adjust fixture to a given test case needs.
 4. TestCaseFixture type can serve as a container for a resources that need to be share between Setup and Teardown logic as well as for those elements that will be needed to access from the test case.
 Thanks to that, test fixture's elements are easy to discover and they are access in a explicit way.
+5. Test fixtures can be reused between test classes without the need for inheritance.
-5. This approach is test framework independent.
-You can use it with NUnit, xUnit or whatever you like.
+6. This method is independent of the test framework.
+It can be employed with NUnit, xUnit, or any framework of your choice.

-I've been using this approach for many years with success keeping test maintenance without excessive effort.
+I have been successfully using this method for many years, keeping test maintenance without excessive effort.